queryluke/masseffect-5e/static/data/traits/survivalist.md

 id: survivalist
 name: Survivalist
 ---
+Angara have a knack for living in harsh environments.
 You have proficiency in Survival.